Epipactis helleborine: Distribution

 This species is widespread across much of Europe and Asia, from Portugal to China, as well as northern Africa.

+In the United Kingdom, the species is widespread and common in England and Wales, but is absent from most of Scotland scattered across Ireland.

 In North America, it is an introduced species and widely naturalized mostly in the Northeastern United States, eastern Canada and the Great Lakes Region, but also in scattered locations in other parts of the continent.
 In the US it is sometimes referred to as the "weed orchid" or "weedy orchid" and continues to spread throughout the country to new areas including Michigan, Wisconsin, and the San Francisco Bay Area.

 Habitat

 Found in woods and hedge-banks and often not far from paths near human activity.
 It is one of the most likely European orchids to be found within a city, with many sites for example in Glasgow, London and Moscow.
 Sometimes spotted beside car parks.

 Epipactis helleborine is known for its successful colonization of human-made or anthropogenic habitats such as parks, gardens or roadsides.
 These roadside orchids exhibit special features such as large plant size and greater ability to produce flowers.
 Pollination plays a huge role as pollinators such as Syrphidae, Culicidae, Apidae etc. possess greater species diversity and visits the flowering sites more in anthropogenic habitats as compared to native ones.
 The visitation rates along with the reproductive success of these orchids are higher in large populations as they are more attractive to pollinators.